jfimbett/RA-Crew/README.md

 2. Reference an existing agent by its `agent` field.
 3. (Optional) Add `context: [other_task_id]` if it depends on prior task output.
 4. Update orchestration in `crew.py` only if task ordering changes; otherwise order follows YAML list order.
+5. For derived computations, ensure you also pass `derived_metrics` and `calculation_expressions` via kickoff inputs.

 ### Common Pitfalls